openstack-infra/zuul/doc/source/admin/components.rst

       Scheduler -- GitHub;
    }

+Each of the Zuul processes may run on the same host, or different hosts.
+Within Zuul, the components communicate with the scheduler via the Gearman protocol, so each Zuul component needs to be able to connect to the host running the Gearman server (the scheduler has a built-in Gearman server which is recommended) on the Gearman port -- TCP port 4730 by default.

+The Zuul scheduler communicates with Nodepool via the ZooKeeper protocol.
+Nodepool requires an external ZooKeeper cluster, and the Zuul scheduler needs to be able to connect to the hosts in that cluster on TCP port 2181.

+Both the Nodepool launchers and Zuul executors need to be able to communicate with the hosts which nodepool provides.
+If these are on private networks, the Executors will need to be able to route traffic to them.

+If statsd is enabled, every service needs to be able to emit data to statsd.
+Statsd can be configured to run on each host and forward data, or services may emit to a centralized statsd collector.
+Statsd listens on UDP port 8125 by default.

 All Zuul processes read the ``/etc/zuul/zuul.conf`` file (an alternate location may be supplied on the command line) which uses an INI file